Academics – Master of Science — Family Nurse Practitioner Track Degree Program

 Family nurse practitioners are registered nurses who are prepared, through advanced education and clinical training, to provide a wide range of preventive and acute health care services to individuals of all ages.
 They complete health histories and provide physical examinations, diagnose and treat many common acute and chronic problems, interpret laboratory results and X-rays, prescribe and manage medications and other therapies, provide health teaching and supportive counseling with an emphasis on prevention of illness and health maintenance, and refer patients to other health professionals as needed.

-Sara Marchessault, R.N., Nurse Practitioner Student, Class of 2015
+Jonathan Hernandez, R.N., Nurse Practitioner Student, Class of 2017

 Programs at the School of Nursing both prepare advanced practice nurses with the knowledge and skills needed to serve in those capacities and meet the needs of a constantly changing health care system.
 Rooted in a growing body of research and nurtured by visionary faculty who seek to transform health care, the curricula embrace integrative case-based learning, technology and systems-wide perspectives.
 Instruction is also designed to be “more inspiring…and create an atmosphere of a community of learners,” as identified in a 2012 report by the President’s Council of Advisors on Science and Technology.